Duration: 1 year full time

 As a student in the School of Business and Management you will join an intellectually stimulating, friendly and supportive research environment and, through working closely with our expert and experienced academic staff, you will be in a position to realise your full potential.

-- Distinctive from traditional marketing programmes by focusing on marketing and consumer culture from critical and creative perspectives.
+- Distinct from traditional marketing programmes by focusing on multiple disciplines of marketing and consumer research, from arts and cultural studies to experimental psychology and data analytics.

-- Flexibility to tailor your studies to suit your specific areas of interest, such as: arts marketing, marketing communications and marketing ethics.
+- Flexibility to tailor your studies to suit your specific areas of interest, such as: marketing analytics, consumer experiences, digital marketing, marketing communications and marketing sustainability.

 - Accredited by CIM (The Chartered Institute of Marketing).
 On completing this course you'll be able to apply for exemptions.